-HLTH 4462 - Integrative Healing Practices in Nursing (3 credits) 3 hours lecture and/or in a blended delivery format, or entirely online

-This course explores a variety of healing paradigms using an interactive, participative and experiential design.
+HLTH 4462 - Integrative Healing Practices in Nursing (3 credits) 3 hours lecture and/or in a blended delivery format, or entirely online This course explores a variety of healing paradigms using an interactive, participative and experiential design.
 The student will have frequent opportunities to discuss reactions, raise questions and critically analyze current integrative health practices.
 Students will integrate and apply research-based practice when examining integrative healing practices related to bodywork, mind-body practices, energy therapies, biological, orthomolecular and herbal therapies.

 Pre or Corequisite: Nursing 4111.

 Note: The course is normally limited to students currently enrolled in the 4th year of the Bachelor of Nursing program.
 Other students need approval of department Chair.
-HLTH 1399 - Directed Readings See Directed Readings which are listed alphabetically in this section of the calendar.
-HEALTH AND PHYSICAL EDUCATION (HPED) HPED 1000 - Issues in Health and Physical Education (3 credits) 3 hours lecture This first-year seminar course provides students with a foundation of the Bachelor of Health and Physical education degree, including an introduction to the major issues in each of the four majors: Athletic Therapy, Ecotourism and Outdoor Leadership, Physical Literacy and Sport and Recreation Management.
+HLTH 1399 - Directed Readings See Directed Readings which are listed alphabetically in this section of the calendar HEALTH AND PHYSICAL EDUCATION (HPED) HPED 1000 - Issues in Health and Physical Education (3 credits) 1.5 hours lecture, 1.5 hours tutorial This first-year seminar course provides students with a foundation of the Bachelor of Health and Physical Education degree, including an introduction to the major issues in each of the four majors: Athletic Therapy, Ecotourism and Outdoor Leadership, Physical Literacy and Sport and Recreation Management.
 Students will be introduced to the concepts of academic thought, discourse, and research practice.
-Students will improve their writing, reading, research, and basic information and technology skills while also learning to work collaboratively and independently.
-HPED 1010 - Historical and Philosophical Foundations (formerly PHED 1003) (3 credits - TG) 3 hours lecture This course provides an examination of the cultural meanings of sport, leisure, and physical education; and the place of the body in our culture both historically and in the present.
+Students will have opportunity to improve their writing, reading, research, and basic information and technology skills while also learning to work collaboratively and independently.
+HPED 1010 - Historical and Philosophical Foundations (3 credits) 3 hours lecture This course provides an examination of the cultural meanings of sport, leisure, and physical education; and the place of the body in our culture both historically and in the present.

-HPED 1020 - Leadership and Communication (formerly PHED 1005) (3 credits - TG) 3 hours lecture This course presents the theory and application of leadership and interpersonal communication skills as they apply to large and small groups in the field of physical activity and sport.
-HPED 1040 - Wellness and the Student: From Personal Health to Community Action (formerly HLTH 2301) (3 credits) 3 hours lecture This course provides an introduction and overview to aspects of holistic health and wellness and highlights strategies for promoting well-being.
-Utilizing a mix of theory and application, students will gain an understanding of individual well-being and the interconnectivity between individual well-being and the wellbeing of families and communities.
+HPED 1020 - Leadership and Communication (3 credits) 3 hours lecture This course presents the theory and application of leadership and interpersonal communication skills as they apply to large and small groups in the field of physical activity and sport.
+HPED 1040 - Wellness and the Student: From Personal Health to Community Action (3 credits) 3 hours lecture This course provides an introduction and overview to aspects of holistic health and wellness and highlights strategies for promoting well-being.
+Utilizing a mix of theory and application, students will gain an understanding of individual well-being and the interconnectivity between individual well-being and the well-being of families and communities.
 Students will also explore community actions that impact health and well-being.